VVasile3721/the.impaler/Personal Info.md

  -  Faculty of Electrical Engineering
  -  Master's Degree in Power Engineering

-I speak C1 level English and B1 level Italian.
+I speak C1 level English and B1 level Italian speaker.

 I consider myself a rational thinking person, with a great curiosity of searching the easiest ways to solve problems.
 I have worked in the engineering industry as Design Engineer for the last 3 years, but I was never satisfied with myself.
 Java is the programming language that I think is best suited for myself and I want learn all its potential.